|

 ·

-A page
+A

-about two AN/PDR-27 series Geiger
+page about three AN/PDR-27 series Geiger

 Counters I own.
-One is an AN/PDR-27G that I have had since 1978 and the
+One is an AN/PDR-27G that I have had since 1978,

 ·

-tubes, with the exception of the Chlorine and Mercury Vapor tubes which I
+with the exception of the Chlorine and Mercury Vapor tubes which I

 purchased, came from my late Father's collection of elements.
 He was a